Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 In Virginia, there were 2,490 drug overdose deaths in 2022.
 About eight in 10 of those deaths involved fentanyl, fentanyl analogs, and tramadol.

-The Drug Enforcement Administration reported that seven out of 10 pills containing fentanyl hold a potentially lethal dose.
+The Drug Enforcement Administration (DEA) reported that seven out of 10 pills containing fentanyl hold a potentially lethal dose.
 In 2023, the DEA seized more than 80 million fentanyl-laced fake pills and 12,000 pounds of fentanyl powder, which are equivalent to more than 381 million lethal doses of fentanyl.

 One pill can kill you.
 Learn more at https://www.dea.gov/onepill